Shawn-Ng/basic-statistics/R-timeSeries.md

 ```

 ### Random walk (RW) model
+RW model is not stationary and exhibits very strong persistence.
+Its sample autocovariance function (ACF) also decays to zero very slowly, meaning past values have a long lasting impact on current values.

 1. No specified mean/variance
 2. Strong dependence over time -> little covariance
 3. Its changes/increments are white noise